huang06/avatarify/README.md

-# Run Avatarify on NVIDIA Jetson
+# Run Avatarify in Docker Container on NVIDIA Jetson

 Motivated by [alievk/avatarify](https://github.com/alievk/avatarify).

 The objetive of this project is to build a Docker image, enables Avatarify to be run in a container using the NVIDIA Container Runtime on Jetson.

-The image would built on **nvcr.io/nvidia/l4t-ml**.
+The image would built on **nvcr.io/nvidia/l4t-ml:r32.5.0-py3**.
 It contains lots of pre-built Python packages.
 That will save compilation time.

+## Tested Hardwares

+- [x] NVIDIA Jetson Nano 4GB Developer Kit with JetPack 4.5.1

 ## Prepare Repo on Host